apify/apify-docs/sources/platform/storage/request_queue.md

 await Actor.exit();
 ```

-A detailed tutorial on how to crawl one request queue from multiple Actor runs can be found in [Advanced web scraping academy](https://docs.apify.com/academy/advanced-web-scraping/multiple-runs-scrape).
+A detailed tutorial on how to process one request queue with multiple Actor runs can be found in [Academy tutorials](https://docs.apify.com/academy/node-js/multiple-runs-scrape).

 ## Sharing {#sharing}